stelzinga/MF/Management_Framework.md

 The content of Report can lead to a cycle of feedback and follow-up.
 Feedback comes in the form of suggestions for improvements.
 These suggestions are translated into actions and these need to be planned and monitored.
 Planning is done in the Planning cycle of Management, or within Operations if the action is to improve Run or Change.
 In all cases, it is important that any action determined within a Supervisory Process is closed timely.
 ________________________________________
 ## Business Functions
+Business Functions are fundamental business topics within Operations and more broadly the entire Venture.
+Even if the core of a Venture are its Operations, a Manager will often have to deal with transverse topics that permeate several aspects of Operations and can go outside of it.
+These topics do not always map or relate to as single aspect of Operations, nor do they map to a single Management Function either.
+Yet, being such a holistic topic , they may require the full POLC approach of Management.

+Typical Business Functions are as follows (in brackets the Operations or more broadly Venture Profile Tree items covered):
+- Finance (Revenue, Cost, Assets, Liabilities, Equity)
+- HR (Staff)
+- IT (Assets)
+- Risk (Risk)
+- Compliance (Risk, specifically Regulatory risk)
+- Legal (almost all aspects of Operations)
+- Tax (Cost)
+- Procurement (Staff, Suppliers)
+- Communications (Client, Suppliers, Staff, and more broadly Stakeholders)
+- Marketing (Clients, Competitors)
+- Operations (Operations)

+In literature, Operations is often *also* defined as a Business Function, hence the later entry in above list.
+In the Management Framework, Operations are considered separately, as the core of a Venture, but that approach does not exclude Operations to be also considered a Business Function (it is purely a category to which the POLC can be applied!).

-Business Functions are functions within a Venture that provide specialised services permitting the Venture to operate its core activities.
-The difference between Suppliers and Business Functions is that the latter is often deemed internal to the Venture and often, but not always, has a strong focus on services provided to Management and less to the Operations with the notable exception of Operations, which itself can be seen as a Business Functions.
+Notably in large corporations Business Functions are are often so important and work-intense, that dedicated departments are set up for them.
+Such dedicated departments can be defined as Activities within Operations or as Suppliers to Management, or a mix thereof.
+In such cases, the difference between Suppliers and Business Functional departments is that the latter is often deemed internal to the Venture and often, but not always, has a strong focus on services provided to Management and less to the Operations.

-In very small corporations Business Functions may be performed by the Manager as part of Operations, whereas in very large corporations those functions are performed by dedicated departments.
-Alternatively, Business Functions can be outsourced (creating a dependency on Suppliers).

-Typical Business Functions are:
-- Finance (applies to Revenues, Cost and Funding)
-- Human Resources (applies to Staff)
-- IT (applies to Operations)
-- Risk (applies to Operations)
-- Compliance (applies to Environment)
-- CorpSec or Corporate Secretary, composed of:
-    - Legal (applies to Environment)
-    - Tax (applies to Environment)
-- Procurement (applies to Suppliers)
-- Marketing & Communications
-- Others

-NB: Operations (a Profile Tree Item) is *also* considered a Business Function, but in the Profile it is not.
-The above may be re-organised differently according to the type of Venture (Manufacturing, Service, Charity) and the sub-type within (Petrochemical, Cars, etc and Bank, Utilities etc).
+Note that not all Business Functions always exists as such, or if they do, they are regrouped or split within Business Functional departments.
+For example the Department CorpSec or Corporate Secretariat combines Legal and Tax.
+IT is nowadays a dedicated department, but that was not the case 20 years ago.
+Marketing may exists within Operations as the Sales department, etc.

+Ventures having an audit department often do not necessarily consider it a Business Function, but rather an independent organisation within the Venture.

+Last but not least, many Business Functions have considerable overlap.
+For example, Procurement which is strongly concerned with Suppliers has a strong dependency on Legal with regards to the contracts between the Venture and the Supplies.
+Such overlaps are the case for most Business Function.

 The following sections cover the Business Functions:
 ________________________________________
 ## Finance
-Finance, or more holistically Accounting & Financing is the Business Function concerned with measuring and reporting financial items related to the Venture and to assure Funding is available to start, and then continue the Venture (going concern principle).
+Finance, or more holistically Accounting & Financing is the Business Function concerned with measuring and reporting financial items related to the Venture and assuring Funding.

 Key deliverables of Finance are the following:
 - Accounting
 - Financing

 ### Accounting
 Accounting assures the Accounting Cycle is performed.
 Essentially this means:

-1. Collecting and processing of financial data like Assets, Liabilities, Equity, Revenue, Expenses (Cost) and Dividends (Withdrawals) and assuring the Accounting Equation remains balanced:
+1. Collecting and processing of financial data like Assets, Liabilities, Equity, Revenue, Cost and Dividends (Withdrawals) and assuring the Accounting Equation remains balanced:

 Assets = Liabilities + Owner's Equity or
 Assets = Liabilities + Stock + Retained Earnings or
 Assets = Liabilities + Stock + Revenues - Expenses - Dividends

-see also [MGT: 80.Tools # FINANCE].
+More details are provided in "Management Framework Appendix".

 Note that a key part of Accounting includes Processes to formalise in which manner Revenues are *recognised*, same for Expenses, Assets, Liabilities, etc. Such recognition should be formalised throughout the Venture.

 2. Reporting of those data both economically and accounting-wise through relevant reports for internal and external use e.g. Balance Sheet, Income Statement, Statement of Cash flows, and any Key Performance Indicators that are relevant to the Venture.

 ### Financing
 Financing a.k.a.
-Corporate Financing is concerned with implementing a corporate structure and funding that structure as a going concern i.e., for continuous Operations.
+Corporate Financing is concerned with implementing a corporate structure and Funding that structure.
+It is this closely related to deliverable of   Funding of Organising.
 It has the following key elements:
 1. Initial Funding for Assets, Staff and Suppliers
 2. Continuous funding for Operating Costs
 3. Investing in the Future of the Venture (funding Projects)
 4. Optimizing the above a.k.a.
 Capital Management

-As discussed in [## Liabilities] & [## Equity] Financing is achieved through:
+As discussed in [## Liabilities] & [## Equity] Capital can be achieved through:
 - Long term debt
 - Short term debt including overdraft
 - Purchase on credit